fengyuanchen/cropperjs/docs/api/cropper-element.md

   `);
   ```

-Adds styles to the shadow root.

 ### $emit

+Dispatches an event at the current element.

 - **Syntax**: `$emit(type, detail, options)`
 - **Arguments**: